 Black Lung payments are tied directly to federal employee salary scales, and increases are automatically payable when federal salaries are increased.
-Because the Continuing Appropriations and Surface Transportation Extensions Act of 2011 (Public Law 111-322) froze federal salaries for 2 years, the monthly rates for Black Lung benefits in 2011 and 2012 are the same as those for 2010.
+The Continuing Appropriations and Surface Transportation Extensions Act of 2011 (Public Law 111-322) froze federal salaries for 2 years.
+In March 2013, the Congress passed and President Obama signed a continuing resolution to continue federal agency funding at the 2012 level through September 30, 2013.
+The monthly rates for Black Lung benefits in 2011, 2012, and 2013 are the same as those for 2010.
 Reflecting a 1.5 percent adjustment effective January 1, 2010, monthly benefit rates are: